Cavendish experiment

 Cavendish's diagram of his torsion pendulum, seen from above.
 The pendulum consists of two small spherical lead weights (h, h) hanging from a 6-foot horizontal wooden beam supported in the center by a fine torsion wire.
 The beam is protected from air currents inside a wooden box (A, A, A, A).
 The two large weights (W, W) attached to a separate suspension attract the small weights, causing the beam to rotate slightly.
 The rotation is read off of vernier scales (S) at either end of the rod.
 The large weights can be rotated to the other side of the torsion beam (w, w), causing the beam to rotate in the opposite direction.

 The Cavendish experiment, performed in 1797–1798 by English scientist Henry Cavendish, was the first experiment to measure the force of gravity between masses in the laboratory and the first to yield accurate values for the gravitational constant.
 Because of the unit conventions then in use, the gravitational constant does not appear explicitly in Cavendish's work.
 Instead, the result was originally expressed as the relative density of Earth, or equivalently the mass of Earth.
 His experiment gave the first accurate values for these geophysical constants.

 The experiment was devised sometime before 1783 by the English geologist John Michell, who constructed a torsion balance apparatus for it.
 However, Michell died in 1793 without completing the work.
 After his death the apparatus passed to Francis John Hyde Wollaston and then to Cavendish, who rebuilt it, but kept close to Michell's original plan.
 Cavendish then carried out a series of measurements with the equipment and reported his results in the Philosophical Transactions of the Royal Society in 1798.

 The experiment

 The apparatus consisted of a torsion balance made of a 6 ft wooden rod horizontally suspended from a wire, with two 2 in, 1.61 lb lead spheres, one attached to each end.
 Two massive 12 in, 348 lb lead balls, suspended separately, could be positioned away from or to either side of the smaller balls, 8.85 in away.
-The experiment measured the faint gravitational attraction between the small and large balls, which deflected the torsion balance rod by about 0.16" (or only 0.03" with a stiffer suspending wire).
+The experiment measured the faint gravitational attraction between the small and large balls, which deflected the torsion balance rod by about 0.16 degrees (or only 0.03 degrees with a stiffer suspending wire).